reimagined/resolve/docs/authentication-and-authorization.md

 ...
 ```

-Now, upon login you can query the Users read model and put the obtained user information into the JWT payload:
+You can now query a user's read model and add the obtained user information to the JWT payload when they log in:

 ```js
 ...